NsamaChibulu/CRUD-Project-Anime-App/README.md

 ## Build

-The back and frontend build of the applciation was done within Visual Studio, using C# for the ASP.NET Core framework and Java/HTML for the viewing pages.
+The back and frontend build of the application was done within Visual Studio, using C# for the ASP.NET Core framework and Java/HTML for the viewing pages.
 To create the app, we used ASP.NET Core WebA APP (Model-Control-View).
-This allowed us to create the app whilst havign access to the layout, logic and display of the application.
+This allowed us to create the app whilst having access to the layout, logic and display of the application.
 The application contains two controllers; MonthsController and AnimesController.
 This is where a majoirty of the my logis was found.

 ![image](https://user-images.githubusercontent.com/82107226/117545894-a134d100-b01f-11eb-891a-6fd2aca6e1fc.png)